 A sitcom filled with addiction and self-destruction sounds like it might be light on the jokes, but when you Jennifer Saunders and Joanna Lumley into the mix, it’s downright hilarious.
 PR agent Eddy (played by Saunders) and magazine fashion director Patsy (Lumley) relish in their fashion industry success just a tad too much, often blowing their money on alcohol and other pleasures in an attempt to relive their glory days.

-Of course, they end up in dire situation after dire situation, accompanied by hilarious consequences, all of which will lift your spirits above and beyond where you started out.
+They end up in dire situation after dire situation, accompanied by ludicrous consequences, which will lift your spirits above and beyond where you started out.

 Dawn French and Jennifer Saunders ruled the late '80s and early '90s with their sketch series, proving that yes, women are witty, hilarious, and damn right genius, too.

 Often spoofing cultural moments, as well as contemporary TV and film,

 French and Saunders paved the way for future female sketch comedians, whilst also cementing their careers — and legacy — in British comedy.
 Watch on Netflix

 Everyone loves a teen comedy, and

 Sex Education delivers on that front.
 It’s also a show that successfully traverses the awkward sexual awakening all teens experience, and the problems they’d much rather keep to themselves (in a very British way, ofc).